-How the MCU Was Made: ‘Black Panther’ and the Creation of Marvel's First Oscar Contender
+How Black Panther Became Marvel's First Oscar Contender

 “I think I’ll just say we had different ideas about what the story would be.
 Marvel has a certain way of doing things and I think they’re fantastic and a lot of people love what they do.
 I loved that they reached out to me.”

 It’s worth noting, as I mentioned in How the MCU Was Made: Thor: Ragnarok, that at the time that DuVernay was courted for Black Panther, the sometimes troubling Marvel Creative Committee was still in effect and Feige was still reporting to Marvel Entertainment CEO Ike Perlmutter.
-Which means the creative freedom of the filmmaker involved would be limited.
+Which means the creative freedom of the filmmaker involved would have been limited.

 So it may or may not be a coincidence that Feige successfully changed things up in August 2015, shortly after DuVernay's exit, reorganizing the way Marvel movies are made by reporting directly to Disney studio head Alan Horn instead of Perlmutter and dissolving the Marvel Creative Committee altogether.

-By October 2015, F. Gary Gray (Straight Outta Compton) and Ryan Coogler (Fruitvale Station) were under consideration to direct, and that December—after the successful release of Creed—Coogler signed on to co-write and direct Black Panther.
+By October 2015, F. Gary Gray (Straight Outta Compton) and Ryan Coogler (Fruitvale Station) were under consideration to direct, and that December — after the successful release of Creed — Coogler signed on to co-write and direct Black Panther.
 At the same time, Joe Robert Cole, who was part of the Marvel writers program and scripted movies for War Machine and Inhumans that never got made, signed on to co-write Black Panther with Coogler.

-Coogler was hotly sought after by Marvel, and he got the studio to agree to letting him bring his own collaborators with him to Black Panther.
+Coogler was hotly sought after by Marvel, and he got the studio to agree to let him bring his own collaborators with him to Black Panther.
 Traditionally at Marvel Studios, movies were made with a lot of the same production designers, costume designers, composers, and cinematographers.
 This is one of the reasons the MCU films can feel a little same-y in their aesthetic.
 But with Black Panther, Coogler was given the freedom to bring onboard cinematographer Rachel Morrison (Fruitvale Station), production designer Hannah Beachler (Creed), costume designer Ruth E. Carter (Malcolm X), and composer Ludwig Goransson (Creed).
-All of these individuals were Marvel newbies, and all ended up landing Oscar nominations for their work with Beachler, Carter, and Goransson actually winning.
-Again, it’s not hard to draw a straight line between Feige’s restructuring at Marvel to the studio’s willingness to really shake up the way Marvel movies are made with Black Panther, given the timeline here.
+All of these individuals were Marvel newbies, and all ended up landing Oscar nominations for their work with Beachler, Carter, and Goransson actually winning in their respective categories.
+Again, it’s not hard to draw a straight line from Feige’s restructuring at Marvel to the studio's willingness to really shake up the way Marvel movies are made with Black Panther, given the timeline here.

 In writing the screenplay, Coogler and Cole drew inspiration from the comic book runs of Christopher Priest and Ta-Nehisi Coates, and Coogler aimed to make the film “deeply personal.”
 Coogler even sought screenplay advice from Donald Glover and Stephen Glover, who gave notes on the film.